8 Ways To Get A Younger Looking Neck

 While the acid in Kybella® does destroy fat cells, which are metabolized and eliminated by the body naturally, it won’t help with turkey neck.
 “Kybella® does not change the skin of the neck or laxity that may be present in the platysma,” Dr. Paul explains.
 To remove sagging skin after Kybella® treatment, a skin-tightening or surgical procedure may be necessary.

-We know Botox® works to reduce lines and wrinkles on the face.
-Similarly, Botox® can be injected into the submental area and jawline to give a “lift” to an aging neck.
-“Botox® may reduce vertical cording or banding on the neck that is caused by platysma muscle contraction,” says Dr. Paul.
+We know BOTOX® works to reduce lines and wrinkles on the face.
+Similarly, BOTOX® can be injected into the submental area and jawline to give a “lift” to an aging neck.
+“BOTOX® may reduce vertical cording or banding on the neck that is caused by the platysma muscle contraction,” says Dr. Paul.
 The treatment promotes a more youthful neck by relaxing the muscles that pull on the overlying skin and create wrinkles.
-The results of Botox® last between four and six months, and the treatment can be performed in as little as 15 minutes.
+The results of BOTOX® last between four and six months, and the treatment can be performed in as little as 15 minutes.
 It's best on vertical lines, though.
-Botox® will have little, if any, effect on horizontal lines which are formed on the neck through skin creasing.
+BOTOX® will have little, if any, effect on horizontal lines which are formed on the neck through skin creasing.

 It can be challenging to treat sagging skin with topical products alone.
 At the same time, many patients are hesitant to go under the knife to correct loose neck skin.
 Luckily there are several professional skin tightening options that can give them the results they desire without surgery.

 “Radiofrequency and ultrasound devices aim to tighten the neck with energy,” says Dr. Paul.
-The treatments have been shown to tighten loose neck skin by using energy to heat the skin and boosts the production of collagen and important proteins.
-However, Dr. Paul cautions that the effects of these devices is limited and patients may need multiple treatments to see results.
+The treatments have been shown to tighten loose neck skin by using energy to heat the skin and boost the production of collagen and important proteins.
+However, Dr. Paul cautions that the effects of these devices are limited and patients may need multiple treatments to see results.